srich36/TodayILearned/til_docs/Ground_Truths_And_Learnings.md

   from the entire payload (what happens if the expected payload changes?)
 - Always think about requirements from first principles.
 Is an approximation okay or do things *really* need to be exact
   - e.g. Datadog metrics for 99th percentile and similar queries are approximates!
 This is good enough for customers and makes the engineering tractable
+- Active listening, and asking open-ended questions to people is the key to building rapport and learning about people

 ## Document Structuring